crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Limited-Edition Swag.
 - **Requirements**:
     - Contribute to any of the Mattermost projects or improve the documentation or improve accessibility with better translations.
-    - Make valid contribution to QA during Hacktoberfest for an extra swag.
+    - Make a valid contribution to QA during Hacktoberfest for extra swag.
 - **How to sign up**:  Join the [Mattermost channel](https://community.mattermost.com/landing#/core/channels/qa-contributors).
 - **Notes**: The Custom QA swag will be awarded with any other Mattermost swag you earn through other contributions.
 Check the Mattermost [Hacktoberfest 2023 page](https://mattermost.com/hacktoberfest/) for more details.

 #### **MindsDB**

-- **Swag**: Razer Blade 16 Laptop, anything from the swag store, cloud credits and guided mentorship.
+- **Swag**: Razer Blade 16 Laptop, anything from the swag store, cloud credits, and guided mentorship.
 - **Requirements**:
     - Perform coding and non-coding tasks to earn credits.
     - You'll see the number of credits you earn inside each issue.
     - Redeem credits for Swag of your choice.
     - For every 100 credits earned, you will receive one entry into the draw to win the laptop.
     - Standout contributors will earn cloud credits at MindsDB and guided mentorship.
 - **How to sign up**: [Submit this form](https://forms.gle/JbALs1oW7HrtsANh8) with links of merged PRs to claim your credits.
 - **Issues**: All the [open issues](https://github.com/mindsdb/mindsdb/labels/hacktoberfest).